MarkCiliaVincenti/AsyncKeyedLock/README.md

 ```

 ## Credits
-This library was inspired by [Stephen Cleary's solution](https://stackoverflow.com/questions/31138179/asynchronous-locking-based-on-a-key/31194647#31194647).
+This library was originally inspired by [Stephen Cleary's solution](https://stackoverflow.com/questions/31138179/asynchronous-locking-based-on-a-key/31194647#31194647).